Newfies/Gatekeeper/README.md

 ---

+## ⚠️ Notice
+- This is another learning project of mine, I don't want to use ChatGPT for this however I always seem to end up using it either way and then I loose all desire to work on it.
+- If you are reading this and your not me, Hey! what are you doing here..?
+This probably won't go anywhere, so unless you wanna try to help I don't see a reason for you to be here, this isn't exactly a good place to learn from, but its open source so.. knock yourself out I guess.

 ## 🚀 Key Features
 - Manage bans across **multiple servers**, each with their own configurations.
 - Easily **export ban lists** to share with trusted communities.